ProDataMan/Course-Outlines/Agile Planning Fundamentals/Agile Planning Fundamentals Slides.md

 4. Adapt based on feedback.

 ::: notes
-Instructor Notes:
+Define the duration of each iteration and the goals to be achieved within that time frame.
-- Define iteration duration and goals.
+Work with stakeholders to prioritize backlog items for each iteration.
+Focus on delivering high-priority features early.
-- Prioritize backlog items with stakeholders.
+Regularly review the work completed in each iteration with stakeholders and incorporate their feedback into the next iteration.
-- Regularly review and adapt based on feedback.
+Use the feedback gathered to make adjustments to future iterations, ensuring alignment with stakeholder expectations.
 :::

 ## Case Study: Applying Iterative and Incremental Planning